-What are the variables that impact your ability to build wealth?
+Overall, what are the variables that impact your ability to build wealth?

-- Annual Income (how much do you earn annually)
+- Annual Income (how much you earn)

 - Effective Tax Rates (what portion of your income goes to taxes)